 The University of Texas at Austin fulfills its core mission by serving the people of Texas as a catalyst for positive social change.
 DDCE works to accomplish this goal by leveraging the university’s intellectual resources to cultivate mutually beneficial partnerships that address significant issues in Texas communities.

 DDCE reaches beyond the campus walls and contributes to a synergy among community engagement initiatives that extend from the academic colleges, schools, and administrative units to community members and organizations.
 The resulting collaborative partnerships lead to dynamic community-university initiatives that promote equity, access and social justice.

-The Austin Community Advisory Council is a local advisory group, meeting once a year, with the role of guiding DDCE in promoting excellence through educational initiatives and developing a comprehensive community engagement plan.
+The Austin Community Advisory Council meets once a year with the responsibility to guide the DDCE in promoting excellence through educational initiatives and community engagement.

-Hogg Foundation for Mental Health has been promoting mental health in Texas since 1940.
-It advances mental wellness through grants for research and services across the state and educational programs and networks.
+The Hogg Foundation has been promoting mental health in Texas since 1940.
+It advances mental wellness for the people of Texas as a strategic grantmaker and by providing educational services and programs.

-Social Justice Institute is part of the Community Engagement Center.
-It brings together faculty, students, staff and community partners in collaboration around specific social-justice oriented projects and dialogues.
+Housed within the Community Engagement Center, the Social Justice Institute brings together faculty, students, staff, and community partners to collaborate on specific social justice oriented projects and dialogues.

-The Project is one of the largest community-university days of service nationwide, attracting approximately 2,000 student volunteers each year who work in a selected community in the Austin area.
+The Project is one of the nation’s largest community-university days of service, attracting approximately 2,000 student volunteers each year who work in a selected underserved community in the Austin area.

 UT Volunteers is a database of volunteer opportunities that will allow you to find the best fit service for you, based on your preferences.